 ACR 122.
-HVAC/R ELECTRIC CIRCUITS (1.4.3)
+HVAC/R ELECTRIC CIRCUITS (1-4-3)

-This course provides students with advanced application of electrical circuits and diagrams.
-Students construct a variety of wiring diagrams commonly found in HVAC/R electrical systems.
+This course introduces the student to electrical circuits and diagrams.
+Electrical symbols and basic wiring diagrams are constructed in this course.
 Upon completion, student should understand standard wiring diagrams and symbols and be able to construct various types of electrical circuits.
 CORE

 ACR 123.
-HVAC/R ELECTRICAL COMPONENTS (1·4·3)
+HVAC/R ELECTRICAL COMPONENTS (1.4.3)

-During this course students learn characteristics and operations of various electrical components and controls.
-Emphasis is placed on the operation of motors, relays, contactors, starters, and other HVAC/R electrical components.
-Upon completion, students should be able to install various electrical components and determine their proper operation.
+This course introduces students to electrical components and controls.
+Emphasis is placed on the operations of motors, relays, contractors, starters, and other HVAC electrical components.
+Upon completion, students should be able to install electrical components and determine their proper operation.
 CORE